As an Amazon Associate, I earn from qualifying purchases. Read the full disclosure here.

 I love cinnamon.
 Love it.
 It’s actually my favorite spice to bake with (see all of my recipes with cinnamon!), but I don’t use it a ton in the warmer months, so I really like to hit it hard once fall rolls around!

-Many many years ago, my blogger friend Amy posted this amazing chai cake, completely gluten free.
+Many many years ago, my blogger friend Amy posted an amazing chai cake, completely gluten free.
 She posted it in what was our summer, but because of the funny way the planet works out, it was winter time for her.

 I waited patiently the two months until my birthday to bake that cake (completely gluten-full) because a spiced cake was the last thing on my mind in July.